-A one dimensional rating system, like the one Charity Navigator launched with in 2002 to rate the Financial Health of charities, can be done with a simple addition of scores.
+A one dimensional rating system, like the one Charity Navigator launched in 2002 to rate the Financial Health of charities, can be done with a simple addition of scores.
 But rating charities on two distinct components – (1) Financial Health + (2) Accountability and Transparency – in such a way that charities must excel in both areas in order to score well overall, requires a more complex calculation.
-In the CN 2.0 system the overall score is not a sum, but rather a measurement of the distance of two component scores from the theoretically perfect score of 70 and 70.
+In our two dimensional rating system the overall score is not a sum, but rather a measurement of the distance of two component scores from a perfect score of 100 and 100.
 The smaller the distance to the perfect score, the better the overall score.
 Mathematically, the formula we use to calculate the overall score is:

 Although the calculation used to determine the overall score is complex, the rating table used for Financial Health, Accountability & Transparency and the Overall Rating is the same as illustrated below.